-Transactions with the unitary authorities that members of the Police and Crime Panel represent are detailed in note 12 of the PCC group Statement of accounts - Taxation and Non Specific Grant Income.
+Transactions with the unitary authorities that members of the Police and Crime Panel represent are detailed in Note 12 of the PCC group Statement of accounts - Taxation and Non Specific Grant Income.

 A member of the Joint Audit Committee (JAC) is employed by the Police Mutual Assurance Ltd, which offers financial services products to serving and retired police officers and staff and families.
-During the 2018/19 financial year, the Police and Crime Commissioner for Gwent paid a total to Police Mutual Assurance Ltd of £691,348 of payroll deductions.
+During the 2019/20 financial year, the Police and Crime Commissioner for Gwent paid a total to Police Mutual Assurance Ltd of £716,876.76 (18/19 £691,348).
 No income was received.

-Another member of the JAC is an Independent Lay Member of Council (and Court), Cardiff University as well as a Trustee, Cardiff University.
-During the 2018/19 financial year, the Police and Crime Commissioner for Gwent paid a total to Cardiff University of £166,460 for Forensic Services, this includes £30,704 of creditors that relate to 2018/19.
-No income was received and there were no debtors balances as at the year end.
+Also, another member of the JAC is an Independent Lay Member of Council (and Court), Cardiff University as well as a Trustee, Cardiff University.
+During the 2019/20 financial year, the Police and Crime Commissioner for Gwent paid a total to Cardiff University of £36,657 (18/19 £166,460) for Forensic Services.
+No income was received.